b01/interception/README.md

 for all subsequent calls.
 Please note that playback is indefinite, until the local cache is deleted, or the interception stream wrapper is unregistered.

+The intended use of this library was to aid in mocking/simulating HTTP request during Unit tests runs.
+By allowing a real request to a service to be saved and played back during unit test.
+Since this works at the PHP stream level, existing code should only need minimal change, if any.

+Beside fopen and file_get_contents, there is also a Guzzle handler which can be used in order for this to work with code that uses Guzzle.
+See example using (Guzzle ~5.0)[#how-can-i-use-this-with-guzzle]

 ** Disclaimer: This library will only work with PHP streams.
-Other PHP extensions such as cURL, are not supported. **
+Other PHP extensions such as cURL, are not supported.

-1 request - consist of the headers and the payload are saved as *.rsd 2 rsd - stand for "raw socket data" file.
+1. request - consist of the headers and the payload are saved as *.rsd
+2. rsd - stand for "raw socket data" file.
 No encoding is done.

 ## Requirements

-* PHP 5.4+
+* PHP ~5.4
+* PHPUnit ~4.7

 ## How it works

-The built-in wrapper for protocols like HTTP are first unregistered, then replaced with the StreamWrappers\Http wrapper.
-When an HTTP request is made using stream PHP functions \fopen or \file_get_contents, the interception wrapper will then make a TCP connection and return that as a resource for those functions.
+The built-in wrapper for the protocol HTTP/HTTPS are first unregistered, then replaced with the Interception StreamWrappers\Http wrapper.
+Once registered, you must specify a filename using Http::setSaveFilename(), which will be used to save the response to a file with that name.
+When an HTTP/HTTPS request is made using PHP stream functions fopen() or file_get_contents(), the interception wrapper will then make a TCP connection and return that as a resource for those functions.
+Once eof() has been called on the resource, a file is saved using the name provided;
+Which will contain the header and any content retrieved.

-Only content read using the returned TCP resource will be saved to a file when \fclose is called.
-If at a later time, another request is made to that same URL, a file resource to the saved request is initialized and returned for those functions.
-What ever content that was retrieved from the previous TCP connection will be served up for any following request; to that exact URL.
+A note about fopen().
+Unlike file_get_contents(), all content is not read at one time.
+Only content read using (fread on) the returned TCP resource will be saved to a file once fclose() is called.

+Once a filename has been set, all HTTP request will get the response saved in that file.
+So it is important to remember that if you want a different request, you need to provide a new file name.
+Or you can restore the default Http functionality by calling stream_wrapper_restore( 'http' ), which will remove the Interception stream wrapper.

+Now that you have the response from the request saved, you can use Interceptions Http stream wrapper class (StreamWrappers\Http) to simulated the request.
+There is nothing else you need to do as long as the StreamWrappers\Http class is registered as PHP stream wrapper handler.
+Since this is at the stream wrapper layer, it will work for any code that uses PHP Streams.

 In cases where this is the first call to a URL, using \fopen, but \foef did not return TRUE; then only partial content will be saved.
 At minimum the HEADER for the request will be saved.